Vatican's financial crimes prosecution hurt by inexperience

 While some delays were due to slow responses from other countries, Moneyval faulted prosecutors for sitting on cases, waiting for convictions of suspects elsewhere and said they must set targets to bring cases to trial.

-The evaluators also faulted the Vatican’s reliance on part-time prosecutors who also practice law in Italy, a foreign jurisdiction, warning that they might have conflicts of interest and recommending that they be dedicated full-time to Vatican cases.
+The evaluators also faulted the Vatican’s reliance on part-time prosecutors who also practice law in Italy, warning that they might have conflicts of interest and recommending that they be dedicated full-time to Vatican cases.

 The evaluators also took strong issue with the Oct.
 1, 2019 raid into the Vatican’s financial intelligence unit, which was authorized by the pope and marked the first public disclosure about the investigation into the London real estate deal.
-As part of the raid, Vatican gendarmes seized computers and files, including confidential documentation provided by other countries to the Holy See to help in the global fight against financial crimes.
+Vatican gendarmes seized computers and files, including confidential documentation provided by other countries to the Holy See to help the global fight against financial crimes.

 As a result of the unprecedented raid, the Egmont Group of national financial intelligence units suspended the Vatican from its confidential information sharing network for two months, until Vatican prosecutors agreed to never conduct such an unannounced seizure again.

-According to details of the agreement, which have never been released, if Vatican prosecutors need such information in the future, an official from the Vatican intelligence unit will ask the foreign unit for prior authorization to share the data with prosecutors.
-If the foreign unit refuses, Vatican prosecutors will have to resort to a formal request for their cooperation.
+According to details of the agreement in the report, if Vatican prosecutors need such information in the future, an official from the Vatican intelligence unit will ask the foreign unit for prior authorization to share the data.
+If the foreign unit refuses, Vatican prosecutors will have to resort to a formal request for cooperation.

 The Moneyval report criticized the conduct of Vatican authorities in staging the raid, saying there was no evidence they had carried out any risk assessment about the international consequences.

-The raid also resulted in the departure of the office's top managers and the hiring of replacements whom Moneyval said had “very limited” experience in law enforcement or financial intelligence.
-The report lamented the “institutional memory loss” that resulted and said it was a priority to provide the new staff with sufficient training and to take measures to reduce the high turnover in the office.
+The raid resulted in the departure of the office's top managers and the hiring of replacements whom Moneyval said had “very limited” experience in law enforcement or financial intelligence.
+The report lamented the “institutional memory loss” that entailed and urged measures to reduce the high turnover in the office.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.